opendatasoft/ods-documentation-explore-api/source/includes/common/oauth2.md

 ## Overview

-OpenDataSoft implements the OAuth2 authorization flow, allowing third party application makers to access the data hosted on an OpenDataSoft platform on behalf of a user while never having to deal with a password, thus avoiding any user credential to be compromised.
+Opendatasoft implements the OAuth2 authorization flow, allowing third party application makers to access the data hosted on an Opendatasoft platform on behalf of a user while never having to deal with a password, thus avoiding any user credential to be compromised.

-The OpenDataSoft OAuth2 authorization flow is compliant with [RFC 6749](https://tools.ietf.org/html/rfc6749) and makes use of Bearer Tokens in compliance with [RFC 6750](https://tools.ietf.org/html/rfc6750).
+The Opendatasoft OAuth2 authorization flow is compliant with [RFC 6749](https://tools.ietf.org/html/rfc6749) and makes use of Bearer Tokens in compliance with [RFC 6750](https://tools.ietf.org/html/rfc6750).

-Application developers who want to use the OpenDataSoft APIs with OAuth2 must go through the following steps, which will be explained in this section.
+Application developers who want to use the Opendatasoft APIs with OAuth2 must go through the following steps, which will be explained in this section.

-1. Register their application with the OpenDataSoft platform.
+1. Register their application with the Opendatasoft platform.
 2. Request approval from users via an OAuth2 authorization grant.
-3. Request a bearer token that will allows them to query the OpenDataSoft platform APIs for a limited amount of time.
+3. Request a bearer token that will allows them to query the Opendatasoft platform APIs for a limited amount of time.
 4. Refresh the Bearer Token when it expires.

 Currently, applications are registered on a specific domain and can only access data on this domain.